-MP#4:Adequate sample size indicating sufficient validity.
+MP 4: Adequate sample size.
+Results demonstrate sufficient validity.

-MP#3:Face validity results were based on pre-TEP survey of TEP members and were moderate, only 57% of TEP members rated scientific soundness as high or moderately high.
+MP 2:Face validity results were based on pre-TEP survey of TEP members and were not very positive.
+It is concerning that only 43% TEP members rated the scientific soundness as high or moderately high.
 Given that this was done before the meeting, it would be helpful to outline their concerns and if these concerns were resolved after the TEP.

-Content validity results were acceptable.
-However, the results for both elements and scale construct validity were to be expected, not particularly convincing.
+Content validity results were very good.
+However, the results for both data elements and scale construct validity were to be expected, not particularly convincing.